 With the proper strategies and mindsets, you can be confident that you can handle this particular kind of problem.
 We’ll take a look at the problem itself, some of the strategies available to you, the path my team chose (and it’s present day result), and finally review the main lessons learned.

 This article won’t cover the technical, code-level details of how it was done.
-If you’re interested in that part, it’ll be in an upcoming article.
-You can jump to the bottom and add your email and I’ll send you it when it’s done.
+If you’re interested in that part, jump on over to part 2.

 The Problem: Adding a second line of business to a 20-year old codebase